microsoft/logstash-output-application-insights/README.md

 ```

 ### blob_retention_time
 Specifies the retention time of the blob in the container after it is notified to Application Insighta Analytics.
-Dfeauly 604,800 seconds (1 week)
+Dfeauly 604,800 seconds (1 week).
 Once the retention time expires, the blob is the deleted from container
 example:
 ```ruby